 Parents receiving child support can accept it via check, direct deposit into their bank account, or through payment apps like Venmo.
 Alternatively, the parent can opt to receive a debit card from the state, which doesn't have to be tied to a bank account.

-The law also allows custodial parents to file a motion (a formal request) for continued support past the age of 19 for exceptional circumstances.
-It would be up to the court to determine what constitutes exceptional circumstances in any particular case.
+The law also allows custodial parents to file a motion (a formal request) for continued support past the age of 19 because of other exceptional circumstances.
+It would be up to the judge to decide what constitutes exceptional circumstances in any particular case.
 (N.J.
 Stat. § 2A:17-56.67 (2023).)

-The New Jersey Child Support Agency can help parents with various issues, including establishing paternity and locating parents who owe child support.
-The Agency also enforces existing child support obligations.
+The New Jersey Child Support Agency can help parents with various issues, including establishing paternity, locating parents who owe child support, and enforcing existing child support obligations.